Doko-Demo-Doa/AsunaBot/README.md

 Picture by [Rimuu](https://www.pixiv.net/en/artworks/79803851)

-This is a fork of Kwoth's NadekoBot, without (of course) `vcredist.exe` with various tweaks and extra modules.
+This is a fork of Kwoth's NadekoBot, without (of course) `vcredist.exe`, plus various tweaks and extra modules.